Haiti earthquake death toll surpasses 300 | DW | 14.08.2021

 The US Geological Survey has estimated huge casualties following the magnitude 7.2 earthquake.
 Haiti has yet to fully recover from a quake a decade ago that killed nearly 200,000 people.

-A 7.2 magnitude earthquake struck Haiti on Saturday, killing just over 300 people, the country's authorities said.
+A 7.2 magnitude earthquake struck Haiti on Saturday, killing just over 300 people, according to the Haitian civil protection service.

-The Haitian civil protection service said hundreds more were wounded or reported missing following the natural disaster.
+At least 1,800 people have been reported injured as the powerful quake turned buildings into rubble.

+Rescue teams and bystanders were able to pull many people from the debris.

-However, the true scale of the devastation was still being assessed hours later due to difficulties reaching affected areas.
+However, the true scale of the devastation is still being assessed due to difficulties reaching affected areas.

 The quake hit at 8:29 a.m. local time (1229 UTC) and was also felt in the Dominican Republic, which has a land border with Haiti on the island of Hispanola.